Zinc Plate on 12L14 Leaded Steel

 See other letters at this website for the missing information.
-Search the site (top left corner of this page) for 12L14.
+Search the site for 12L14.
 You need fluoboric acid et al to activate the steel.

 I believe your other parts may not have the best adhesion if all you are using is HCl.